 Economics is actually the easier of the two to define.

-Economics can be defined as the system that every society has for organizing the production, distribution and consumption of goods and services.
+Economics can be defined as the system that every society has for organizing the production, distribution and consumption of goods a

 Politics is the system that every society has for organizing people’s relationships with one another everywhere –